near or in retirement

 For those who no longer have a "paycheck", it is crucial that we do a few things.
 1) Build a safety net independent of stock market gyrations and 2) Keep up with inflation.

-As a mother, wife, sister, daughter, granddaughter, aunt, niece, colleague, and friend, I have experienced firsthand, and I make it my job to understand, issues that affect women disproportionately such as widowhood, outliving assets, needing assisted living, being a caregiver, the dreaded “bag lady” fear… and don’t forget the “have it all” myth.
+As a mother, wife, ex-wife, sister, daughter, granddaughter, aunt, niece, colleague, and friend, I have experienced firsthand, and I make it my job to understand, issues that affect women disproportionately such as widowhood, outliving assets, needing assisted living, being a caregiver, the dreaded “bag lady” fear… and don’t forget the “have it all” myth.
 And divorce, of course, because while it does not affect women disproportionately, it typically has a disproportionate impact on a woman’s financial well being.

 As a result, I find clients who may have had trouble connecting with their advisor in the past feel more comfortable knowing I "get it".